anggaggaH/site-documentation/docs/tutorial-online-sign-generator/sign-configuration.md

 }
 ```

+## Element

+### Text
+Height of the text element is **7**, but set to **12** to automatically give space at the top and bottom of the text itself, the reason is we minimize the effort for positioning the element on the vertical way, but it will cost to inconsistent font size.
+Standard font size itself around **10.xx**.
+Text element was made by ``Opentype.js`` with pre-defined config like font type, font size and fill color.

+### Road Number
+The height of the road number element is fixed at **12**, its width is dynamic and is based on how long the text is.
+The street number element has been created by joining several ``rect`` or ``path`` html elements with a ``text element``.
+There is some style/variant for definition of base color and border style.

+### Symbol and Icon
+The height of the road number element is fixed at **12**, however their existence is limited to some type of sign. ``Symbol`` and ``Icon`` file will be uploaded by admin, so we don't need to create it from scratch.

+### Triangle Edge
+Until this documentation was published only sign ``713`` and ``729`` that using this element.
+Each type of sign have different characteristic of the ``triangle`` element.
+1. ``729`` have more simple configuration, it has different width for each font size, though that it only contains multiple path to create triangle from two perspective.
+2. ``713`` have more complexity, it is because the triangle should have rounded edge in the middle of triangle point.
+Built from single complicated path and transformed into to some perspective view.

 ## Sign Plate

 ### Height

-Height of plate should following rules as [documentation](https://doc.anggahermawan.com/docs/tutorial-basics/overview#sign-documentation), if the height somehow doesn't exist in the list then it should rounded next to available plate height.
+Height of plate should following rules as [documentation](https://doc.anggahermawan.com/docs/tutorial-online-sign-generator/overview#sign-documentation), if the height somehow doesn't exist in the list then it should rounded next to available plate height.

 ```jsx title="/src/components/Helper/getNearestPlate.ts"
 export function getNearest() {